rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 ```

 This means 1,000 sats
- per transaction fee is now $1,000.
+ per-transaction fee is now $1,000.
 The cost of
  becoming a sovereign individual is now
  quite expensive, and will